Update: ‘Design’ section updated.

-Recently, Ford announced new details about its electrification strategy for Europe and, as part of that, confirmed the launch of the Ford Puma Electric.
+In March 2022, Ford announced new details about its electrification strategy for Europe and, as part of that, confirmed the launch of a Ford Puma Electric.
 The Ford Puma EV will be the Blue Oval’s smallest electric SUV worldwide.

-Following the Ford Mustang Mach-E in 2021, the Ford E-Transit will arrive in Europe this year.
+Following the Ford Mustang Mach-E in 2021, the Ford E-Transit arrived in Europe in 2022.
 Beyond that, Ford has lined up seven new electric vehicle launches, the company said in an announcement on March 14, 2022.
 It plans to release all seven new EVs in Europe by 2024.

-Ford hasn’t revealed the specifications of the Ford Puma Electric, but it has confirmed a 500 km (311 miles) range for the larger (medium-sized) EV due in 2023.
-The company could target a WLTP range of 400 km (249 miles) for the Puma EV, which will compete with the likes of the Peugeot e-2008, Opel Mokka-e, and the first Jeep electric SUV (Jeep 516).
+The Blue Oval hasn’t revealed the specifications of the Ford Puma Electric, but it has confirmed a 500 km (311 miles) range for the larger (medium-sized) EV that will debut on March 21, 2023.
+The company could target a WLTP range of 450 km (280 miles) for the Puma EV, which will compete with the likes of the Peugeot e-2008, Opel Mokka-e, and the Jeep Avenger EV.

 We’ve been working on LFP for quite some time, so let’s just leave it at that.
 What I mean by that is, engineering LFP solutions in our first generation of products something that we see is a big opportunity and to move quickly.Jim Farley, President and CEO, Ford (Q1 2022 earnings conference call on April 27, 2022)